This is the newest page describing the progress on the Quaker Valley Railroad and a discussion of JMRI turnout and signal lever operations.

 It is not necessary on the newest turnouts where I have used slow motion machines.
 But these are too quiet, I'll have to add some relay clacking sound to those levers.

-In order to fully develop signaling on the Quaker Valley, I started to add signals to the CTC panel.
+In order to fully develop signaling on the Quaker Valley, I started to add signals to the CTC panel in 2009.
 That was a situation that is very unprototypical.
 And I needed a better way to watch the signal response to the railroad and to the CTC panel as I developed the Routes and Logix to control it all.
-I turned to the Layout Editor and spent about 15 hours developing the layout figure shown:
+I turned to the Layout Editor and developed the layout figure shown here:

 Since that time, I have added and refined the SSL (Simple Signal Logic) behind the signals shown.
 The turnouts are animated in the layout editor and the signals work.
 In edit mode, the layout editor allows you to open the signal logic and correct it.
 I have JMRI showing occupied track in red or maroon.
 Unoccupied tracks are show in black.
 The layout editor panel shows all of the internal signals I used to complete the Simple Signal Logic.
 These intermediate signals are internal and now only show when in edit mode.
 I have added the signal held Logix to many of the lower panel (Conrail) signals and just recently added a CTC-ABS switch to make the signals pop back up when running for open house guests.
 When in CTC position, the CTC panel takes charge and holds (Red) signals over what is essentially an ABS signal logic.